KDE/documentation-docs-kdenlive-org/effects_and_compositions/effects_and_transitions.rst

   * - color_only
     - Compositions
     -
-    - Perform a conversion to color only of the source input using the hue and saturation vludes of input2. (frei0r.color_only)
+    - Perform a conversion to color only of the source input using the hue and saturation values of input2. (frei0r.color_only)
   * - colorcontrast
     - Video Effect
     - Stylize